George Henry Lewes: Philosophy

 The nervous organism acts as a whole, particular mental operations cannot be referred to definite regions of the brain, and the hypothesis of nervous activity by an isolated pathway from one nerve cell to another is altogether illusory.
 By insisting on the complete coincidence between the regions of nerve action and sentience, that these are but different aspects of one thing, he was able to attack the doctrine of animal and human automatism which affirms that feeling or consciousness is merely an incidental concomitant of nerve action in no way essential to the chain of physical events.

 Lewes's views on psychology, partly explained in the earlier volumes of the Problems, are more fully worked out in the last two (3rd series).
 He discussed the method of psychology with much insight.
 Against Comte and his followers he claimed a place for introspection in psychological research.
 As well as this subjective method there must be an objective one, a reference to nervous conditions and socio-historical data.
 Biology would help explain mental functions such as feeling and thinking, it would not help us to understand differences of mental faculty in different races and stages of human development.
 The organic conditions of these differences will probably for ever escape detection, hence they can be explained only as the products of the social environment.
 The relationship of mental phenomena to social and historical conditions is probably Lewes's most important contribution to psychology.

 He also emphasised the complexity of mental phenomena.
 Every mental state is regarded as compounded of three factors in different proportions – sensible affection, logical grouping and motor impulse.
 But Lewes's work in psychology consists less in discoveries than in method.
 His biological experience prepared him to view mind as a complex unity of which the highest processes are identical with and evolved out of the lower.
 Thus the operation of thought, or "the logic of signs", is a more complicated form of the elementary operations of sensation and instinct or "the logic of feeling".

-The last volume of the Problems illustrates this position.
-It is a valuable repository of psychological facts, many of them drawn from obscure regions of mental life and from abnormal experience.
-To suggest and to stimulate the mind, rather than to supply it with any complete system of knowledge, may be said to be Lewes's service to philosophy.
-The exceptional rapidity and versatility of his intelligence seems to account at once for the freshness in his way of envisaging the subject matter of philosophy and psychology, and for the want of satisfactory elaboration and of systematic coordination.